Real-Ragnar/spring-climate-summary/README.md

 or more specifically:
 kill -9 (pid # of the process)

+3. Run the project via CLI

+Navigate to the path of the installed project (command "cd") Use "java -jar Quiz-0.0.1-SNAPSHOT.jar" to start the project, where "Quiz-0.0.1-SNAPSHOT" is the name of the generated jar file.

-3. Build and run the app using maven and CLI
-Create jar file:
-mvn clean package
+4. Optionally build and run the app using maven and CLI Create jar file: mvn clean package

 Move jar file to convenient location

-cd into the path
-java -jar app.jar
-mvn spring-boot:run

 ## Running the tests
 ```